 In 1986, IBM introduced the System/370 vector architecture (see Moore et al. [1987]) and its first implementation in the 3090 Vector Facility.
-The architecture extended the System/370 architecture with 171 vector instructions.
-The 3090/VF was integrated into the 3090 CPU.
-Unlike most other vector processors of the time, the 3090/VF routed its vectors through the cache.
-The IBM 370 machines continued to evolve over time and are now called the IBM zSeries.
-The vector extensions have been removed from the architecture and some of the opcode space was reused to implement 64-bit address extensions.
+The architecture extends the System/370 architecture with 171 vector instructions.
+The 3090/VF is integrated into the 3090 CPU.
+Unlike most other vector processors, the 3090/VF routes its vectors through the cache.

-In 1983, processor vendors from Japan entered the supercomputer market-place, starting with the Fujitsu VP100 and VP200 (see Miura and Uchida [1983]), and later expanding to include the Hitachi S810 and the NEC SX/2 (see Watanabe [1987]).
-These processors proved to be close to the Cray X-MP in performance.
-In general, these three processors had much higher peak performance than the Cray X-MP.
-However, because of large start-up overhead, their typical performance was often lower than the Cray X-MP.
-The Cray X-MP favored a multiple-processor approach, first offering a two-processor version and later a four-processor version.
+In 1983, processor vendors from Japan entered the supercomputer marketplace, starting with the Fujitsu VP100 and VP200 (see Miura and Uchida [1983]), and later expanding to include the Hitachi S810 and the NEC SX/2 (see Watanabe [1987]).
+These processors have proved to be close to the Cray X-MP in performance.
+In general, these three processors have much higher peak performance than the Cray X-MP.
+However, because of large start-up overhead, their typical performance is often lower than the Cray X-MP (see Figure 1.32 in Chapter 1).
+The Cray X-MP favored a multiple-processor approach, first offering a two-processor version and later a four-processor.
 In contrast, the three Japanese processors had expandable vector capabilities.

 In 1988, Cray Research introduced the Cray Y-MP-a bigger and faster version of the X-MP.
-The Y-MP allowed up to eight processors and lowered the cycle time to 6 ns.
-With a full complement of eight processors, the Y-MP was generally the fastest supercomputer, though the single-processor Japanese supercomputers could be faster than a one-processor Y-MP.
+The Y-MP allows up to eight processors and lowers the cycle time to 6 ns.
+With a full complement of eight processors, the Y-MP was generally the fastest supercomputer, though the single-processor Japanese supercomputers may be faster than a one-processor Y-MP.
 In late 1989 Cray Research was split into two companies, both aimed at building high-end processors available in the early 1990s.
 Seymour Cray headed the spin-off, Cray Computer Corporation, until its demise in 1995.
-Their initial processor, the Cray-3, was to be implemented in gallium arsenide, but they were unable to develop a reliable and cost-effective implementation technology.
+Their initial processor, the Cray-3, was to be implemented in gallium arsenide, but they were unable to develop a reliable and costeffective implementation technology.
 A single Cray-3 prototype was delivered to the National Center for Atmospheric Research (NCAR) for evaluation purposes in 1993, but no paying customers were found for the design.
 The Cray-4 prototype, which was to have been the first processor to run at 1 GHz, was close to completion when the company filed for bankruptcy.
 Shortly before his tragic death in a car accident in 1996, Seymour Cray started yet another company, SRC Computers, to develop high-performance systems but this time using commodity components.
-In 2000, SRC announced the SRC-6 system, which combined 512 Intel microprocessors, 5 billion gates of reconfigurable logic, and a high-performance vector-style memory system.
+In 2000, SRC announced the SRC-6 system that combines 512 Intel microprocessors, 5 billion gates of reconfigurable logic, and a high-performance vector-style memory system.